So how is it? If you’re a Sony user, you’ll probably want to get one.

 - Fast to focus in good lighting

-- Autofocus is a bit louder than I’d personally like, though it’s still pretty quite in real life use.
+- Autofocus is a bit louder than we’d personally like, though it’s still pretty quite in real life use

 Here’s some info taken from the spec page: